You are currently viewing Top Dressing for Succulents ~ Why Use It?

 how to plant succulents - use scoop to add top dressing

-If adding pebbles for succulents to your planters is a new idea, there are a few questions you may have:
+If adding succulent pebbles to your planters is a new idea, there are a few questions you may have:

-Do the pebbles make the soil retain moisture?
+Do succulent pebbles make the soil retain moisture?
 As regular readers know, choosing a fast-draining succulent soil is an absolute must for the health of your succulents.
 This is non-negotiable.
-So what about adding the pebbles?
-It’s true that top dressings for succulents prevent the soil losing water to the air through evaporation.
+So what about adding the top dressing?
+It’s true that pebbles cut down on the soil losing water to the air through evaporation.
 But you want the water to travel down through the soil, past the plant’s roots, where it can be absorbed.
-The small amount of evaporation lost is more than compensated for by the value of the to dressing and a good soil.
+The small amount of evaporation lost is more than compensated for by the value of the top dressing and a good soil.

 How to tell when your succulents need water if you can’t touch the soil?
 Many succulent growers determine when to water their plants based on when the soil feels dry.
-I certainly prefer this method to following a set schedule.
+I certainly prefer this method over following a set schedule.
 Even better is to water when your succulents indicate they need water, and not before.
-If you truly need to judge the water content of your soil, a chopstick is my preferred “moisture meter”.
+If you truly need to judge the water content of your soil, a chopstick is my preferred “moisture meter.”
 Insert the chopstick into the soil.
 If it comes out feeling or looking wet or with soil particles sticking to it, do not water.
 When it comes out clean and dry — it’s time to water!
+Another method is to weigh the finished pit in your hands.
+You’ll notice the change in weight as the plant uses the water and the soil dries.

 Where to Buy Pebbles for Succulents?